raphaelm/django-scopes/README.md

 **Note**

-To ensure consistency, `django_scopes` will traverse down the lookup graph on every save or create.
+To ensure consistency, `django_scopes` will traverse down the lookup graph on every create, as well as every save where a scoped related item has changed.
 If not tested for, this can lead to many and/or expensive queries in write-heavy applications.

 Caveats
 -------